 - The insomnia is not attributable to the physiological effects of a substance (an illicit drug, a medication).

-Co-existing mental disorders and medical conditions do not adequately explain the predominant complaint of insomnia.
+- Co-existing mental disorders and medical conditions do not adequately explain the predominant complaint of insomnia (however, comorbid disorders may be present).

 Certain conditions seem to make individuals more likely to experience insomnia.
 Examples of these conditions include: